Things women tell me they feel guilty about:

 Have you heard the expression "like water off a ducks back" - where hurts and infractions slide right off?
 Perhaps we need to embrace that more fully.

-Next time you start to berate yourself for eating that extra Tim Tam, instead of feeling guilty, practice being like Teflon.
+So next time you start to berate yourself for eating that extra Tim Tam, instead of feeling guilty, keep your eyes on the prize and practice being like Teflon.

-Remind yourself about the impact of the Stereotype Effect (stronger for women), and then simply get on with the business of being great again!
+Then remind yourself of the benefits of feeling guilty and then simply get on with the business of being great again!